The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 For code samples of using transactions in CockroachDB, see our documentation on transactions.

-Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it optimizes correctness through a two-phase commit process.
+Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it achieves correctness using a distributed, atomic commit protocol called Parallel Commits.

 Writes and reads (phase 1)